openrlbenchmark/openrlbenchmark/README.md

 So we are fetching metrics from [https://wandb.ai/openrlbenchmark/sb3](https://wandb.ai/openrlbenchmark/sb3).
 The environment id is stored in the `env` key, and the experiment name is stored in the `algo` key.
 The metric we are interested in is `rollout/ep_rew_mean`.

-Similary, we are fetching metrics from [https://wandb.ai/openrlbenchmark/cleanrl](https://wandb.ai/openrlbenchmark/cleanrl).
+Similarly, we are fetching metrics from [https://wandb.ai/openrlbenchmark/cleanrl](https://wandb.ai/openrlbenchmark/cleanrl).
 The environment id is stored in the `env_id` key, and the experiment name is stored in the `exp_name` key.
 The metric we are interested in is `charts/episodic_return`.

 The command above generates the following plot: